 The multiplayer portion of the game relies strictly on a couple of VPS boxes I have set up to handle a bunch of players at a time (should stack nicely if more people play).

 Anyway, that’s about it, for this game/app.
-Moving on to my next projects (a dating app, service updates ;) ).
+Moving on to my next project (just some service updates 😉 ).

 Download Chiclets for Android here: